genxium/DelayNoMoreUnity/README.md

+# Logging performance concern
+`String.Format(...)` can be a serious performance issue when used too frequently.
+Please remove/comment them when you notice a lag or CPU spike possibly coupled with an intense logging period (it's always recommended to profile beforehand for proof).

 # Is it possible to remove all "forceConfirmation"s if player input overwriting is unwanted?
 Yes it's possible to remove/disable both "type#1" and "type#3" in `backend/Battle/Room.cs`.
 However, it's highly recommended that you reserve the backend dynamics and downsync the RoomDownsyncFrame calculated by backend to all frontends periodically -- the frontend `AbstractMapController.onRoomDownsyncFrame` can handle correction of historic render frames without issue.